Net Zero vs. Carbon Neutral: What's the Difference?

 Post Main Image

 The term 'net zero' has gained widespread use as a goal for addressing climate change, but its precise definition and scope still cause confusion among the general audience.
-According to the Science Based Targets initiative (SBTi) and the ISO Net Zero Guidelines, net zero is a science-driven approach that requires organisations to drastically reduce greenhouse gas (GHG) emissions and neutralise any residual emissions that cannot be reduced any means other means.
-The pathway of yearly reduction everyone should follow is set by the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, and it’s roughly a 43% reduction by 2030, and an 84% reduction by 2050 from a 2019 baseline year.
+According to the Science Based Targets initiative (SBTi) and the ISO Net Zero Guidelines, net zero is a science-driven approach that requires organisations to drastically reduce greenhouse gas (GHG) emissions and neutralise any residual emissions that cannot be reduced by any other means.
+The pathway of yearly reduction organisations should follow is set by the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, and it’s roughly a 43% reduction by 2030, and an 84% reduction by 2050 from a 2019 baseline year.

 The terms net zero and carbon neutral are often used interchangeably, but they mean very different things: